mcvoid/mcvoid.github.io/content/_index.md

 7. **Profession** If the referee determines that the character's `profession` would result in them being more skilled than usual at that task, the player may assume a minimum `edge` of `1` for effort applied to that action.
 8. **AC and HP** Any damage received is first reduced by your `AC` score.
 If `AC` cannot reduce it to `0`, then the remainder is taken from your `HP`.
 Once `HP` is `0`, the remaining damage dealt is taken from the relevant ability score.
 Physical damage reduces `STR`, while other effects like magic or poisons may affect `DEX` or `WIL` instead.
 9. **Critical Damage** The moment your `HP` reaches `0` as a result of taking damage, roll a `STR` saving throw.
 On a failure, you are disabled and can only moan for help and try to crawl to safety.
 10. **Equipment Slots** You have `10` equipment slots to start, `4` of which are considered to be worn or carried.
 Each piece of equipment you take with you (except coins) takes up equipment slots.
 Most equipment takes up `1` slot.
 Small items can be grouped into a single slot.
 Bulky items use `2` slots.
 If you have no unused equipment slots, you cannot carry any more equipment and are considered `deprived`.
 Carrying a person is considered bulky.
+Equipment abilities can only be activated while wearing or carrying them.
 11. **Deprivation** Extreme environments, magical effects, and running out of equipment slots causes you to be `deprived`.
 While `deprived`, you cannot restore `HP`, `STR`, `DEX`, nor `WIL` by resting.
 12. **Healing** Resting allows damage to be recovered to the max score. `HP` can be restored with a few minutes of rest. `STR`, `DEX`, and `WIL` need a full day of rest in a safe location with food and drink to be restored.
 Temporary injuries can only have their effects removed with a week of bedrest and a skilled healer.